newhoo/RestfulBox-Dubbo/README.md

-# RESTKit-Dubbo
+# RestfulBox-Dubbo

 [简体中文](./README.zh_CN.md)

-[RESTKit-Dubbo](https://plugins.jetbrains.com/plugin/18828-restkit-dubbo) is a plugin that support Dubbo scanning and request for [RESTKit](https://plugins.jetbrains.com/plugin/14723-restkit) plugin from version 2.0.0.
+[RestfulBox-Dubbo](https://plugins.jetbrains.com/plugin/18828-restkit-dubbo) is a plugin that support Dubbo scanning and request for [RestfulBox](https://plugins.jetbrains.com/plugin/14723-restkit) plugin from version 2.0.0.

 > Note
-> RESTKit plugin has provided extension point from version 2.0.0.
+> RestfulBox plugin has provided extension point from version 2.0.0.
 You can also support your web framework restful apis like this plugin.

 If this plugin helps, please **🌟Star**!
 If you have any good idea, please let me know.

 ## Features
-- Support most RESTKit features.
+- Support most RestfulBox features.
 - Support scanning dubbo services in java project.
 - Support sending dubbo request.
 - Support jumping to tree in the dubbo method from service impl.